RichardPalotai/University-Assignments/README.md

 # University-Assignments
 This repository contains all the important assignments I worked on during my undergraduate years.

-Instructions to run the projects:
+Instructions to run the projects: (Only the projects where runing it is not self explanatory)

+Python - REST_API: Follow the instructions in the pdf included

 HTML&CSS / JavaScript: Just double click the index.html